Sanders-Lab/bih-alignment/README.md

   --mail-user=${myemail} \
   bih-alignment/scripts/alignment_script.sh \
   $project_name \
-  .1.fastq.gz
+  .1.fastq.gz \
+  human
 ```
-Where `$project_name` is the the name of the directory in `/fast/groups/ag_sanders/work/data` containing the reads, which should contain a dir named `fastq/` with the read files (e.g. set to `P1593` to align reads in `/fast/groups/ag_sanders/work/data/P1593/fastq`).
-The second command line variable (`.1.fastq.gz` in this example) should be the shared suffix of the first mate FASTQ files.
+* Where `$project_name` is the the name of the directory in `/fast/groups/ag_sanders/work/data` containing the reads, which should contain a dir named `fastq/` with the read files (e.g. set to `P1593` to align reads in `/fast/groups/ag_sanders/work/data/P1593/fastq`).

+* The second command line variable (`.1.fastq.gz` in this example) should be the shared suffix of the first mate FASTQ files.
 The suffix of the second mate is assumed to be the same with a 2 in place of the 1.

+* The third command line variable is the organism to which you want to align the reference genome, currently this can either be set to `human` or `mouse`.

 You can either edit `${myemail}` and `${myname}` manually, or (to make your life easier) add them as an environmental bash variables (e.g. by adding `export myname=benedict` to your `~/.bashrc` file).